RythonDev/RythonDev/README.md

 ### Why don't you just rename your main Github account to liyunze-coding?

-My task widget got popular, and in the `!taskhelp` command, it links to the repository with `liyunze-coding` in the name.
+My task widget got popular, and in the `!taskhelp` command, it links to the repository with `liyunze-coding` in the URL.
 As a result, I decided not to rename my Github username and only update the display name.

 ---